maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     70 A$=B$
     80 PRINT A$

 Every time through the loop, a new version of `B$` is created, one character longer than the last.
-If this uses up available memory, MS BASIC runs code to reclaim unused memory, which is slow and, from the user's perspective, randomly slows down the program.
+If this uses up available memory, MS BASIC runs code to reclaim unused memory, which is slow, buggy, and from the user's perspective, randomly stops the program.
 In contrast:

     10 A$="Hello, World!"
     20 B$=""